Savor the Flavors of Local Libations

 By Julie Matthews

-With is rich agricultural heritage and laid back coastal vibes, the Delaware Beaches provide a delightful environment for sipping local libations.
+With a rich agricultural heritage and laid back coastal vibes, the Delaware Beaches are a delightful destination for sampling local beverages.
 The region offers a fantastic array of breweries, wineries and distilleries sprinkled throughout its towns both along the coast and heading inland.
 While Rehoboth is certainly a central destination for enjoying craft beverages, visitors should consider embarking on a short road trip to some of the beaches’ nearby towns, from Milford to Lewes and beyond.

-Whether you wish to join one of the area’s tasting trails, such as Delaware on Tap, or create your own trail, come explore the delicious tastes of the Delaware Beaches.
+Whether you wish to join one of the area’s tasting trails or create your own trail, come explore the delicious tastes of the Delaware Beaches.

 Craft Breweries

 In recent years, the craft beverage scene in the region has boomed.
-Locals and visitors alike have many incredible options of impressive establishments with variety of flavors on tap.
+Locals and visitors alike have many incredible options for tasting local flavors.
 Certainly, Dogfish Head Brewery is one of the best known craft beer companies in the area.
 Beer enthusiasts will want to journey out to its rural location in Milton and discovery a complete craft brewery experience, including daily tours.
 Along with a roomy tasting room with more than 40 beer and cocktail taps, the captivating outdoor area features a Steampunk Treehouse and outdoor fermenters.
 Don’t miss Dogfish Head Brewings & Eats in Rehoboth to also get a taste of the brewery’s various flavors.

 Local Wineries & Vineyards

 Wine lovers, don’t fret because exceptional opportunities await for sampling and savoring tasty local wines.
 Located a short distance from historic Lewes, Nassau Valley Vineyards has garnered special recognition as the first winery in Delaware.
-The vineyards got their start in the late ‘80s on a family farm as the work of Peg Raley and her father, Bob.
+This vineyard’s beginnings reach back to the late ‘80s on a family farm as the work of Peg Raley and her father, Bob.
 After working in the wine industry’s publication sector, Peg decided to go into the winemaking business; however, at the time Delaware didn’t allow farm wineries so she became active in lobbying for farm winery legislation, which passed in 1991.
 Shortly after, Nassau Valley Vineyards opened in 1993 and today the winery is the largest in the state.
-Tasters can enjoy a variety of wines including Cabernet Sauvignon, Cabernet Franc, Merlot and Chardonnay, and along with tours and tastings, there is a farmers market and a wine shop.
+Tasters can enjoy a variety of wines including Cabernet Sauvignon, Merlot, Chardonnay and a selection of sweet wines.
+Along with tours and tastings, there is a farmers market and a wine shop.

 Salted Vines Vineyard & Winery, a 26-acre winery located in Frankford, is a short distance away from Delaware Beaches and offers a warm, inviting wine tasting experience.